 They respond to these objections in either of two ways.

 The most common is a blasé refusal to engage the issue.
 The fog of proper Christian duty conveniently cloaks all manners and degrees of moral comportment, and this kind of Christian would think it confining to face a greater and clearer duty.
 The genius of Christianity is that this person may still consider herself devout while employing some other guiding principle to her moral freedom that might be entirely incompatible with the Great Commandment in both intention and consequence.
 Raw capitalism comes to mind, but a hyphenated Christianity may seek direction from almost any other moral schema under the sun to resolve the apparent conflict she feels between her duties to self and to others.
-But even if a completely compatible ethic could give direction and force to Christian behavior and could eliminate the contradictions that characterize it, those attempting some synthesis face an intractable divergence of warrant.
-Directing moral choice by some alternative system of justification challenges the divine authority that Christians claim to revere as a guarantor of certain truth and goodness (see “The Fragility of Religious Authority“) and requires pitting it on the same moral stage against some other warrant with which it must conflict (see “The Axioms of Moral Systems”), further thickening the muddle, especially since the arbitrating mechanism in all such disputes must inevitably be her own reason weighing the conflicting dictates of authority and self-interest.
+But even if a completely compatible ethic could give direction and force to Christian behavior and could eliminate the contradictions that characterize it as a moral system, those attempting some synthesis face an intractable divergence of warrant.
+Directing moral choice by some alternative system of justification challenges the divine authority that Christians claim to revere as a guarantor of certain truth and goodness (see “The Fragility of Religious Authority“) and requires pitting it on the same moral stage against some other warrant with which it must conflict (see “The Axioms of Moral Systems”), further thickening the muddle, especially since the arbitrating mechanism in all such disputes must inevitably be her own reason weighing the conflicting dictates of authority and self-interest and tempted by all the desire inherent in belief (see “Knowledge, Trust, and Belief”).

 Whether justified by God or man, most persons act out of an instinctive tribalism that moves them to value themselves and those they love differently from strangers.
 They actively seek to satisfy the desires of those they love while they feel a far feebler duty to assist others, or perhaps they feel no duty at all.
 We might consider their moral bullseye to have three rings: themselves, those they love including family and friends, and strangers.
 Their relationships entail both desire and duty.
 That seems always to have been the case, and neither two thousand years of applying the Christian Great Commandment nor seventy years of the Communist experiment have succeeded in changing that moral outlook so as to impose the same moral duties and desires to strangers as we feel toward those we love.
 This tribalism is instinctive and begins the moment the infant turns to her mother and away from the stranger who tickles her chin.
 Our preference for our relations is genetically hard-wired as is our suspicion of “the other.”
 So we might as well face it.
 No moral system that ignores that natural human propensity can succeed.